Finn30/Finn30/README.md

 ### Flutter & Kotlin Mobile Developer | 2+ Years Experience | 4 Published Apps

-I build scalable and user-focused mobile applications with experience delivering production-ready solutions across e-mobility, attendance systems, and IoT products.
+I build scalable and user-focused mobile applications with experience delivering production-ready solutions across e-mobility, attendance systems, IoT, location-based services, and payment integrations.

-Over the past 2+ years, I’ve developed and published multiple applications used by more than **10,000 users**, focusing on performance, maintainable architecture, and great user experiences.
+Over the past 2+ years, I’ve developed and published multiple applications used by more than **10,000 users**, focusing on performance, maintainable architecture, and user experience.

 ---